tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 ### Monthly Sales
 <img src = "Charts/Monthly_Net_Sales2024.png">
 <img src = "Charts/Monthly_Net_Sales2025.png">
 These bar charts highlight the increase in SWO'S net sales through a decrease in variability from 2024 to 2025.
-The sharp increase in the minimum value from 45 euros in 2024 to almost 700 euros in 2025 was a key factor in the almost 3x increase in average monthly net sales.
+The sharp increase in the minimum value from 45 euros in 2024 to almost 700 euros in 2025 was a key factor in the almost 3 times increase in average monthly net sales.
 The product release in the winter of 2024 worked to capture lots of new customers and introduce a collection of products that are still attracting customers past its release.
 This provides a reliable revenue stream as the outcome of new drops can vary.
 <br>
 <br>
 By learning about the products that attract the most customers, SWO can increase the margin of error of the new drop at ISN and make a substantial amount of net sales.